How to Have the Best Time at Dining on the Dam

 The news also apparently leaked some info about this particular event before ticket sales were even open, so maybe keeping an eye on your local news channels/radio would be a good idea too.

 And of course checking Eventbrite regularly or even signing up for their newsletter, to know when the newest events in your area are posted.
-Some events will sell out over 6 months in advance, so keep a watchful eye!
+Some events will sell out over 6 months in advance, so keep an eye out for what interests you!

 If you’re not one of the first to jump on those tickets, they will sell out before you even know they’re on sale!